idmfrank/IdentityGuardian/README.md

 ## Architecture

-The framework uses a multi-agent architecture with specialized agents coordinated by a central orchestrator:
+The framework uses a multi-agent architecture with specialized agents coordinated by a central orchestrator.
+When no OpenAI credentials are configured the CLI automatically falls back to a mock coordinator so all workflows remain available.

 ```
 ┌─────────────────────────────────────────┐